Saturday, June 22, 2024

 What happened?
 Well, Naamah’s research was showing, the new-FANGled theory of evolution was certainly, a primary culprit.
 This whole Cainite-better-than Sethite bull-stuff, was nothing but a ruse – the old elephant in the parlor, with … digestive issues.
 Perhaps, the certain, anonymous publication would be read and passed along by at least several – but it was equally certain, the sheets would inevitably fall into hostile hands; and her painstaking work would be destroyed.
 She had to be very careful, whenever an updated edition was ready to be handed over to the scroll-seller – totally non-monetized, on her part.
 Certainly, she sure could have found use for a few coppers – especially, at the moment, for she wanted to thank the musicians, but ol’Toff had already about shoved her forward, out of hearing range of that soul-stirring melody.
 Though the daughter of one Enoch’s most wealthy men, Naamah had not a copper upon her person; for her husband had given her no allowance over the previous several weeks.

 Tight arse, she grumbled to herself.
 While college professor’s wore patches upon the elbow regions of their mantels for a reason – besides the “distressed” fashion statement - it certainly wasn’t like Professors were only paid a day-laborer’s wage.
-For sure, one thing she knew, he’d weaseled his way into her father, Lamech’s, good graces.
-Her father was a business-minded man, but rough around the edges, and so was prone to be enthralled with academia – a mind-style for which he’d not been “designed.”
+For sure, one thing she knew, he had weaseled his way into her father, Lamech’s, good graces.
+Her father was a business-minded man, but rough around the edges, and so was prone to be enthralled with academia – a mind-style for which he had not been “designed.”
 Oh, that word; she took care with its usage – lest she be … understood.
 HAH!
-Her brother, Tubal-Cain – banging away in his foundry - had more brains than that entire college; his exact sentiments concerning evolution, he’d expressed in … well, the sort of words, workmen, after a hard day, share with one another over tall cups of ale – putting off their burdens, before heading home to the wives and children.
+Her brother, Tubal-Cain – banging away in his foundry - had more brains than that entire college; his exact sentiments concerning evolution, he had expressed in … well, the sort of words, workmen, after a hard day, exchange with one another over tall cups of ale – putting off their burdens, before heading home to their wives and children.

-She’d also learned, Sethites, even the men, would put off their shoes before approaching the altar.
+She had also learned, Sethites, even the men, would put off their shoes before approaching the altar.
 Ugh, the thought of going about the ground barefoot, disturbed her; after all, it was said that animals and Sethites go about unshod.
-They’d some strange customs concerning footwear – and, though she couldn’t yet articulate it, she’d nevertheless, had a gut instinct, many of their customs were misunderstood – if not purposely twisted.
+They had some strange customs concerning footwear – and, though she couldn’t yet articulate it, she had nevertheless, had a gut instinct, many of their customs were misunderstood – if not purposely twisted.
 The footwear thing was the subject of many a pub – the sort of literature, she wouldn’t give over even a quarter of a copper.
-She’d seen a copy of that…ugh, “Fifty Shades of Green.” oleToff had a copy in his library, among several others of similar ilk.
+She had seen a copy of that…ugh, “Fifty Shades of Green.” oleToff had a copy in his library, among several others of similar ilk.
 Mr. In-ta-lect-chew-wol…whatever; sometimes he just plum gave her the willies.

 “Jarring nonsense,” Toff had spat.
 He then, predictably, made some snarky remarky concerning baboons.
 All she could do, was press her lips, and give him an eyeball-to-eyeball stare – a brief one.
 There was always that first “count the cost” before taking a stand.
 Sethite culture fascinated her, and it was her compelling goal to research and to dispel” the nasty lies.
 But the scrolls were few, and they were costly to acquire.
 The only access to coin was through, being extra “nice” to Toff…ugh, cringe.

 From what basis, these lies were fabricated, was but a glaring misunderstanding of living amongst wild beasts.
 Living in the wood, far removed from the city’s protective walls, made life uncertain.
 Only made a child’s sense, that in the wilds, a bull trike – let alone, a full grown thunderer, would rather easily break through.
 Was no great wonder why Sethite women tended to keep at home.
 Out there, gadding about didn’t merely put you at risk of getting your purse lifted; out there, could get you dragged off into the bush and feasted upon, while yet alive.
-As for the weaponry, Sethite men were able to make, they’d no foundries – let alone the skill to fashion anything of metal.
-They used stone for their tools and weapons; spears and throwers; their shields were of leather covered wood - good luck with that, squaring off against big thunder.
+As for the weaponry, Sethite men were able to make, they had no foundries, other than a glorified campfire, here or there - let alone the skill to fashion metal implements which didn’t come out half warped, only to dull, if not break, while on the job.
+They used stone for their tools and weapons; spears and throwers; their shields were of leather covered wood - good luck with that, squaring off against big thunderer.
 Sources – good ones – however, had noted, Sethites would only slay beasts out of necessity, for they believed that killing for sport would incur the wrath of their “bloody sky god.”
-Something about a woman biting into a forbidden apple, or something – and then, having seduced her husband to also partake; soon following after, the increasing noise in the forest, of tooth and claw – the chastisement from God to man for man’s sin against the “Most High God.”
+Something about a woman biting into a forbidden apple, or something – and then, having seduced her husband to also partake; soon following after, the increasing noise in the forest, of tooth and claw – the chastisement from God to man for his sin against the “Most High God.”

 Naamah kept her papers safely – well, hopefully, safe enough – tucked away; penning phrases, such as “Most High God,” “The LORD God, King of Armies” and other such…well, could land a person in dire trouble.
 Great grandmother could attest to that; her last words, had certainly not been theories, but screams - as the flames had consumed the barricaded building…rendering her, and great grandfather, to skeletons in mother’s family closet.